varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -f config

   Use the specified VCL configuration file instead of the builtin default.
 See :ref:`vcl(7)` for details on VCL syntax.

-When no configuration is supplied `varnishd` will not start the child process.
+  When neither a -f nor a -b argument are given, `varnishd` will not start the worker process but process cli commands.

 -F